rocco99/rocco99/README.md

   Enter your ssid and password in order to use the clock.
   Use and amend or add to as you wish. just have a lot of fun.

+  I found I had to calibrate my display then use the Arduino mapping function to get 240X320 for x,y co-ordinates.
+  This may not be the correct way to do this.
+I am new to programming.
+Anyway I hope you can use this.

  Ray Sattaur November 19 2024.
  *******************************************************************/